-The Exchange proposes (1) to amend NYSE Arca Rule 8.201-E (Commodity-Based Trust Shares) to provide for issuance and redemption of such securities for the underlying commodity and/or cash, and (2) to list and trade the shares of the United States Bitcoin and Treasury Investment Trust under NYSE Arca Rule 8.201-E, as proposed to be at least five business days prior to the date of filing of the proposed rule change, or such shorter time as designated by the Commission.
-The Exchange has satisfied this requirement.
+The Exchange proposes (1) to amend NYSE Arca Rule 8.201-E (Commodity-Based Trust Shares) to provide for issuance and redemption of such securities for the underlying commodity and/or cash, and (2) to list and trade the shares of the United States Bitcoin and Treasury Investment Trust under NYSE Arca Rule 8.201-E, as proposed to be amended.
+This Amendment No. 1 to SR-NYSEArca-2019-39 replaces SR-NYSEArca-2019-39 as originally filed and supersedes such filing in its entirety.
+The proposed change is available on the Exchange's website at www.nyse.com, at the principal office of the Exchange, and at the Commission's Public Reference Room.

-28 15 U.S.C.
-78s(b)(3)(A).
+615 U.S.C.
+78s(b)(2)(B).